alttch/eva3/doc/cli.rst

   Launches an item script with UC :ref:`cvars<uc_cvars>` and EVA paths set in the environment.

-:doc:`Virtual item</virtual>` management is being performed using **xc/evirtual** application.
+:doc:`Virtual item</virtual>` management is performed using **xc/evirtual**
+application.

 Device control apps
 -------------------

-EVA distribution includes preinstalled samples for the device controlling.
+EVA distribution includes preinstalled samples for device controlling.
 All sample scripts are located in **xbin** folder

 TCP/IP controlled relays